What is account management?

 3. Establish the right numbers

-One of the most commonly used metrics in account management is a sales volume.
+One of the most commonly used metrics in account management is sales volume.
 Other essential metric examples include turnaround time and satisfaction ratings.
 Use the tools that will help you to calculate these rates accurately.

 4. Know your key accounts well

-Every customer likes to feel that a company genuinely cares of him/her.
+Every customer likes to feel that a company genuinely cares about him/her.
 If the company already does care enough, customers probably wouldn't want to sever the ties.
 But you need to stay alert – your competitors are still in the game.

 To ensure long-term collaboration, an account manager should continue cultivating relationship once it has started.
 The key account management implies an ongoing process – it means continuous monitoring, serving, selling, among other things.

 To maintain a friendly and trustful relationship, have regular contact with your key account customers.
 Meet up with them systematically – face-to-face meetings are very beneficial for collaboration.
 However, if it is not possible for some reason, you should at least have regular phone calls and collect customer feedback.
-In this way, you will always know what need to be improved and where to move forward.
+In this way, you will always know what needs to be improved and where to move forward.